-The private equity fund seeks to build a well-diversified portfolio of impact investments, with a focus on clean energy transition, sustainable processes, health and wellness, and community development.
-The fund will target minority positions in equity and equity related investments alongside leading buyout and growth capital financial sponsors.
+CRS is invested in two private equity funds.
+The first fund seeks to build a well-diversified portfolio of impact investments, with a focus on clean energy transition, sustainable processes, health and wellness, and community development.
+The fund will target minority positions in equity related investments alongside leading buyout and growth capital financial sponsors.
+The realty fund will focus on investments in value-add properties in the top 20 domestic metropolitan strategic areas, with up to 20 percent invested outside the U.S. The fund can invest across property types and will source assets through local operating partners specialized in particular regions.

-The pension plan contribution for the year ending September 30, 2024, is expected to be \$1,200.
+The pension plan contribution for the year ending September 30, 2025, is expected to be \$1,200.
 The pension plan's expected payouts for the next five years and the following five years in the aggregate, are as follows: